Calhoun Isles in Minneapolis in Hennepin County, Minnesota — The American Midwest (Upper Plains)

 Topics.
 This memorial is listed in these topic lists: Animals • Architecture • Arts, Letters, Music • War, World I.

 Location.
-44° 57.583′ N, 93° 18.575′ W. Marker is in Minneapolis, Minnesota, in Hennepin County.
-Memorial is at the intersection of Kenwood Parkway and West Lake of the Isles Parkway, in the median on Kenwood Parkway.
+44° 57.583′ N, 93° 18.575′ W. Memorial is in Minneapolis, Minnesota, in Hennepin County.
+It is in Calhoun Isles.
+It is at the intersection of Kenwood Parkway and West Lake of the Isles Parkway, in the median on Kenwood Parkway.
 Touch for map.
-Marker is in this post office area: Minneapolis MN 55405, United States of America.
+Memorial is in this post office area: Minneapolis MN 55405, United States of America.
 Touch for directions.

-More about this marker.
+sectionhead>More about this memorial.
 Frank Hutchison Peavey was a millionaire owner of many grain elevators in the late 1800s until his death at age 51 in 1901.

 New York, April 30. — Mr. Frank H. Peavey, of Minneapolis Minn., has obtained insurance in the Mutual Life Insurance Company of New York to the amount of $1,000,000, the annual premium on the policy being $48,390.
 This is the largest annual premium payable on one policy ever received by any life insurance company in the world.
 Excerpt from: Atlanta Constitution, May 1, 1900.